matheuristic/emacs-config/README.md

 # emacs-config
-Emacs configuration files for ~/.emacs.d
+Emacs configuration files.
+To use, copy to the `~/.emacs.d` directory.